WiIIson/EMGFlow-Python-Package/docs/04 SignalFilterer Documentation.md

 All files contained within the folder and subfolder with the proper extension are assumed to be `Signal` files.
 All `Signal` files within the folder and subfolders should have the same change in time between entries.

-For more specifics about the features extracted by this function, see [[05 ExtractFeatures Feature Documentation]]
+For more specifics about the features extracted by this function, see [ExtractFeatures documentation](./05%20ExtractFeatures%20Feature%20Documentation.md).

 ```python
 AnalyzeSignals(in_bandpass, in_smooth, out_path, sampling_rate, cols=None, expression=None, file_ext='csv', short_name=True):